Nolan Arenado Player Props: Cardinals vs. Tigers

-Nolan Arenado -- with a slugging percentage of .175 in his past 10 games, including no home runs) -- will be in action for the St. Louis Cardinals versus the Detroit Tigers, with Spencer Turnbull on the hill, on May 6 at 2:15 PM ET.
+On Sunday, Nolan Arenado (hitting .171 in his past 10 games) and the St. Louis Cardinals face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+First pitch is at 2:15 PM ET.

-In his last game, he had two hits (going 2-for-5 with an RBI) against the Tigers.
+In his last game, he notched a home run while going 1-for-5 against the Tigers.

 Nolan Arenado Game Info & Props vs. the Tigers